sprakshith/TdTradingUI/README.md

 # techdeciphers.github.io
-This includes the HTML for www.techdeciphers.in.
+This includes the HTML for techdeciphers.in.